micro-manager/micro-manager.github.io/_pages/Elveflow.md

 ### ✔️ Advantages

 - Individual or simultaneous valve control
-- No cross-contamination due to low internal volume
+- No cross-contamination due to low internal volume and **no dead volume**
+- Easy control via computer for automation
 - Works with **advanced microfluidic setups**

 📌 **Notes:**